sdsmnc221/basic-react-native-unity/README.md

     - If you're interested in the configs, please refer to [asmadsen's docs](https://github.com/asmadsen/react-native-unity-view).

-    - OR here, in case build failed, or you need illustrated guide: [README-ios.md](README-ios.md).
+    - OR here, in case build failed, errors, or you need a detailed illustrated guide: [README-ios.md](README-ios.md).

 - IF Build succeeded, but the app isn't installed nor launched on the device: